-- a.
-Maintain a cumulative 2.0 grade point average (CGPA). - b.
-Successfully complete 67% of all classes in which they have registered. - c.
+- 1. Maintain a cumulative 2.0 grade point average (CGPA). - 2.
+Successfully complete 67% of all classes in which they have registered. - 3.
 Complete the program for which they have registered within 150% of the program length.

 Maximum Timeframe Guidelines